Financial Aid & Scholarship Office

 Apply for Chico State Wildcat scholarships online.
 The application period for Wildcat scholarships is January 2 through February 15 for the next academic year.

-Complete the FAFSA or CADAA as soon as possible.
-The priority application date for financial aid for 2024-25 has been extended to April 2, 2024 however you must submit your application by March 2, 2024 to qualify for Wildcat scholarships.
+Complete the 2025-26 FAFSA or CADAA as soon as possible and definitely before the priority deadline listed at top of this page.
 We will continue to accept applications after the priority deadline and distribute awards throughout the academic year or semester, depending on your enrollment.
 Please keep in mind that some funds are limited, and are awarded to eligible students on a first-come first-serve basis.

 You must be one of the following to receive federal and state financial aid: